Maria-Ermakova/Systemd/README.md

 touch /etc/spawn-fcgi/fcgi.conf
 cat > /etc/spawn-fcgi/fcgi.conf
 Enter
-# You must set some working options before the "spawn-fcgi" service will work.
+#You must set some working options before the "spawn-fcgi" service will work.
-# If SOCKET points to a file, then this file is cleaned up by the init script.
+#If SOCKET points to a file, then this file is cleaned up by the init script.
-#
-# See spawn-fcgi(1) for all possible options.
+#See spawn-fcgi(1) for all possible options.
-#
-# Example :

 SOCKET=/var/run/php-fcgi.sock
 OPTIONS="-u www-data -g www-data -s $SOCKET -S -M 0600 -C 32 -F 1 -- /usr/bin/php-cgi"
 Ctrl+D